trimble-oss/devguide/content/development-practises/unit-testing.md

 ### Focused Tests

-Ensure the tests are against a very specific behaviour of the unit in question, try to have one logical assertion per test and avoid repeated assertions in many tests.
+Ensure the tests are against a very specific behavior of the unit in question, try to have one logical assertion per test and avoid repeated assertions in many tests.